-Please read guidance for organisers [pdf document] before sending us your proposal.
+Please read safety guidance for organisers of public events [pdf document] before sending us your proposal.
 The additional guidance below may also be useful:

 - A1 - writing an event plan [pdf document] - how to write an event plan.
 A blank template is available in additional event forms

 - A2 - traffic management and road closures [pdf document] - information if your event will require traffic management or a road closure